sumcumo/imagemin-merlin/README.md

 # imagemin-merlin (aka Merlin)

-Merlin is an extension of [imagemin](https://www.npmjs.com/package/imagemin) that makes it _super-easy_ to automatically compress GIF, JPG and PNG graphics.
+Merlin is an extension of [imagemin](https://www.npmjs.com/package/imagemin) that makes it _super-easy_ to automatically, efficiently compress GIF, JPG and PNG graphics.

 It’s “super-easy” for two reasons:

-1. There’s no confusion around what needs to be done how, where, when and why.
+1. Setup is simple and there’s no confusion around what needs to be done how, where, when and why.
 Install, run, done – forever.

 2. Compression happens _losslessly_ through standard settings.
-That’s explicitly regarded a _benefit_ here not to worry about overly aggressive default optimization.
-(Micro-optimization has to happen separately, and can happen separately.)
+That’s explicitly regarded a benefit here not to worry about overly aggressive default optimization.
+(Further micro-optimization may happen separately.)

 ## Installation and use

+### 1) Install

 Install Merlin in respective Node project: